Urgent food relief for people in Melbourne's locked-down towers

 Social Traders are supporters of SENVIC and Moving Feast but are not beneficiaries of the project.
 Their role is to act as an independent group to oversee the collection, receipting and distribution of funds.

-The RACV Foundation.
-The Foundation has provided seed funding for the Moving Feast project.
+The RACV Foundation provided the initial seed funding for the Moving Feast project.

 This project is proudly being led by STREAT and delivered on behalf of the Social Enterprise Network of Victoria (SENVIC).

-The team already includes: STREAT, CERES, Common Ground Project, Community Grocer, Cultivating Community, Fruit2Work, Free to Feed, Melbourne Farmer’s Markets, Open Food Network, ACRE, Collingwood Children’s Farm, ASRC Catering, Kinfolk, 3000 Acres, Good Cycles, Whittlesea Food Collective, Laneway, and RMIT’s Bowen Street Press.
+The collective team already includes: STREAT, CERES, Common Ground Project, Community Grocer, Cultivating Community, Fruit2Work, Free to Feed, Melbourne Farmer’s Markets, ACRE, Collingwood Children’s Farm, Asylum Seekers Resource Centre Catering, Open Food Network, Kinfolk, 3000 Acres, KABUU, Sustain, Planted Places, Farmily, Good Cycles, Whittlesea Food Collective, Laneway, and RMIT’s Bowen Street Press.

 There are over 100 food social enterprises across the state.
 These enterprises and others are welcome to join the team too.